melaniehardie/Vitamin-C-on-Tooth-Growth/README.md

     ## mean of x mean of y
     ##     26.14      7.98

-We see that test statistic is 10.388, which is not within the 95% confidence interval, so we reject the null hypothesis in favor of the alternative hypothesis that odontoblast length is affected by the dose of Vitamin C from ascorbic acid.
+Again, the small p-value suggests that we should reject the null hypothesis in favor of the alternative hypothesis that odontoblast length is affected by the dose of Vitamin C from ascorbic acid.

 Since both tests support rejecting the null hypothesis, perhaps a test for the different supplements is warranted after all.
 Perhaps ascorbic